City Homicide

 City Homicide is an Australian television drama series that aired on the Seven Network between 27 August 2007 and 30 March 2011.
 The series was set on the Homicide floor of a metropolitan police headquarters in Melbourne.
 The main characters were six detectives, who solve the murder cases, and their three superior officers.

 City Homicide did not return in its regular format in 2011.
-A six-episode mini-series titled No Greater Honour was shown instead which marked the closing storyline of the series.
-The mini-series guest-starred Claire van der Boom, Marcus Graham, John Howard and Graeme Blundell.
+A six-episode miniseries titled No Greater Honour was shown instead which marked the closing storyline of the series.
+The miniseries guest-starred Claire van der Boom, Marcus Graham, John Howard and Graeme Blundell.

 Production

 The series' co-writers are John Hugginson who has previously worked on Water Rats, Murder Call and Blue Heelers, and John Banas who has written for All Saints and Stingers in addition to Water Rats and Blue Heelers.
 In an interview with the Herald Sun, Banas said the show had been in planning since "late last millennium".

-The bulk of City Homicide is shot at Seven's South Melbourne studios and the show features Melbourne landmarks, such as Flinders Street station and the city's trams.
+The bulk of City Homicide was filmed at Seven's South Melbourne studios and the show features Melbourne landmarks, such as Flinders Street station and the city's trams.
+The first season began production on 16 April 2007.

 The series is distributed overseas by Southern Star Group.

 The show originally starred Shane Bourne, Nadine Garner, Daniel MacPherson, Aaron Pedersen, Damien Richardson and Noni Hazlehurst.
 After the second season, the show's executive producers decided to vary the Homicide squad substantially—Nadia Townsend and John Adam were both added to the cast early in the third season, Bourne took a temporary hiatus that lasted most of the third season, guest star David Field made more frequent and substantive appearances, and main characters were written out of many episodes.
 This custom continued throughout the remainder of the show, with Field (still credited as a guest star) notably appearing more frequently than any other main cast member.
-Ryan O'Kane entered for seasons 4 and 5 (mini-series) as new member of the team Detective Rhys Levitt.
+Ryan O'Kane entered for seasons 4 and 5 (miniseries) as new member of the team Detective Rhys Levitt.